Need to know

 - Ask for the fees of any other doctors involved, such as an assistant surgeon or anaesthetist.
-If the specialist doesn't know, ask for the doctors' contact details and call them to find out.
+If the specialist or receptionist doesn't know, ask for the doctors' contact details and call them to find out.

 - Ask for a quote in writing.